Evidence-Based Study Tips for College Students

 • Actionable Advice: Try to solve homework problems before you go to the lecture where the solution will be taught.
 View errors not as failures, but as vital diagnostic information that helps you adjust your strategies.

 • Computer Science Examples: If your assignment is to traverse a binary search tree, try to write the script entirely on your own before you search for the standard solution on Stack Overflow or in your textbook.
 When your code throws an exception you’ve never seen before, try to understand what it means and how to fix it before looking for a quickfix.
 When you finally review the correct implementation, the logic will click into place and stick with you much longer.
-Challenge yourself to create new knowledge before trying to find of the answer is already out there.
+Challenge yourself to create new knowledge before trying to find the answer somewhere else.

 Component Skills: Manage Your Cognitive Load

 Human cognitive architecture is characterized by a very limited short-term or working memory.
 When a task is highly complex, trying to learn all aspects of it simultaneously can overwhelm your working memory and impede learning (Sweller 1988).
-This can result in undesirable difficutlies.
-However, if you break a complex task down and practice component skills in isolation, you can develop mastery of these individual skills before combining them into a coherent whole.
+This can result in undesirable difficulties.
+However, if you break a complex task down and practice component skills in isolation, you can develop mastery of these individual skills before combining them into a coherent whole (Ambrose et al. 2010).

-• Computer Science Examples: Suppose you are tasked with building a full-stack web application.
-If you try to learn frontend design (HTML/CSS), backend logic (Python/Node.js), and database querying (SQL) all at the exact same time, your cognitive load will be too high to learn effectively.
+• Computer Science Examples: Suppose you are tasked with building a full-stack web application (CS35L students should pay attention to this section).
+If you try to learn frontend design (HTML/CSS/JS), backend logic (Python/Node.js), and database querying (SQL) all at the exact same time without prior experience with any of these, your cognitive load will be too high to learn them together.
 Instead, isolate the component skills.
-Build a static webpage first.
-Then, separately, practice writing database queries.
+Build the static front end first.
+Then, separately, practice writing database queries on simple examples.
 Once you have a fluent, automated grasp of these individual pieces, you will have the cognitive capacity to successfully integrate them into a dynamic application.
-Work on learning sub-skills before combining them into a coherent whole.
+To ensure you have enough time to study each individually, make sure you start early right after each concept was taught in the lectures rather than waiting until you really need it.
+When a skill is getting too complex for you to handle, you have to break it down into smaller, manageable sub-goals to be studied individually.

 Growth Mindset: The Foundation for Desirable Difficulties